Overview

 In this case the writer follows the progression of ideas in the source very closely—too closely—by substituting his or her own words and sentences for those of the original.

+Original It is not generally recognized that at the same time when women are making their way into every corner of our work-world, only one percent of the professional engineers in the nation are female.
+A generation ago this statistic would have raised no eyebrows, but today it is hard to believe.
 The engineering schools, reacting to societal and governmental pressures, have opened wide their gates and are recruiting women with zeal.
-The major corporations, reacting to even more intense pressure, are offering attractive employment opportunities to practically all women engineering graduates.
+The major corporations, reacting to even more intense pressure, are offering attractive employment opportunities to practically all women engineering graduates. |

-Under great pressure, engineering schools are searching out women, and big companies are offering good jobs to practically all women who graduate with engineering degrees.
+Paraphrase Few people realize, now that women are finding jobs in all fields, that a tiny percentage of the country’s engineers are women.
+Under great pressure, engineering schools are searching out women, and big companies are offering good jobs to practically all women who graduate with engineering degrees. |

 The writer appears to be generating his or her own ideas.
 In fact, they are Florman’s ideas presented in the writer’s words without acknowledgment.
 The writer could avoid plagiarism here by introducing the paraphrase with an attribution to Florman and following them with a parenthetical citation.
 Such an introduction is underlined here: